jesse-spevack/stimulating_events/README.md

 At this point we have some classes that toggle on and off.
 We could imagine adding a post method when we select an item that stores the selection in our database, but that is beyond the scope of this talk.

 Instead, lets look at our code.
 Does it bring us joy?
 It's kind of confusing if I'm being honest.
 There are a lot of things to keep track of.
-THis is a sign that maybe our dropdown controller is not well encapsulated.
+We loop over checks in a few places.
+We might be able to DRY the code out a bit, but I think this is a sign that maybe our dropdown controller is not well encapsulated.

 ## Refactor

 Let's break our dropdown controller into two chunks.
 We'll keep the logic for opening and closing our list and setting the selected text in the dropdown controller.
-If we were posting the selected data to one of our Rails controllers, we might do that here as well.
+If we were posting the selected data to one of our Rails controllers, we might do that here as well, or potentially in a third controller altogether.

 We'll also add a new `list_item_controller` and empower each list item to manage it's own highlight styling.